siyelo/dna/_docs/unconference.md

 Ask the people who suggested topics to organize them into the schedule grid.
 Left-to-right are all the locations in the room, and up-to-down are all the time slots (usually 30-60 minutes each).
-And a small section to capture “mini-topics” for when we all gather at the end.
+And a small section to capture "mini-topics" for when we all gather at the end.

 ![Creating the schedule grid](../assets/crisp/Unconference-Schedule.jpg "Creating the schedule grid")